for Veterans and the Public

 Protecting your partner

 "Being safe" usually means protecting yourself and others by using condoms for the highest-risk sex activities, specifically for anal and vaginal sex.
 When done correctly, condom use is very effective at preventing HIV transmission.
-In recent years, "being safe" has come to include two other important strategies for reducing HIV infections; these are HIV treatment for HIV-positive people and PrEP for HIV negatives (see below).
+In recent years, "being safe" has come to include two other important strategies for reducing HIV infections; these are HIV treatment (ART medications) for HIV-positive people and PrEP for HIV negatives (see below).
 Both of these are very effective at reducing the risk of HIV infection.
 One or more of them is likely to be appropriate for you--be sure to ask your health care provider about them.

 What about pre-exposure prophylaxis (PrEP)?